-Germination is the process of a seed turning into a young new plant.
-The seed must be given the right conditions to germinate.
-If you have a pack of dry seeds they will remain as dry seeds!
-The seed must be placed in (or on) a moist growing medium, such as soil, rockwool, or even a wet paper towel.
-Seeds are not too picky about what they are planted in.
-Seeds are picky about moisture though.
-The growing medium should be moist 24 hours a day.
-At the right moisture and temperature levels germination begins to take place.
+Germination is the process of a seed transforming into a young plant.
+To achieve successful seed germination, the seed requires the right conditions.
+If you’re holding a pack of dry seeds, they will remain dormant unless given proper care.
+Seeds must be placed in a moist growing medium, such as soil, rockwool, or even a wet paper towel.
+While seeds aren’t too particular about the type of medium, they are very picky about moisture.
+The growing medium should remain moist 24 hours a day for optimal results.

 Germination times also vary depending on what you’re growing.
 Here is a summary of a few different plant types, growing at an optimum temperature: